 Reasons for the crime can be based on:

-- Individual characteristic that makes someone appear different, eg alternative lifestyle, culture, physical appearance
+- individual characteristic that makes someone appear different such as alternative lifestyle, culture, physical appearance

 Hate and harassment can take the form of criminal or non-criminal behaviour and can include offensive comments or images on social media or text messages.